 2. Use a multi-channel contact approach with a focus on automation

 Using the right channel to contact customers is crucial to catching their attention.
 The first contact with a past-due customer is the most important as it sets the tone of your objectives and expectations.
-It's recommended that you use a multi-channel contact approach that focuses on customers' preferred communication methods, which was uncovered to be email and SMS according to our 2020 Canadian repayment preferences survey.
-Use historical data to gain insights to see which form of communication is best responded to by your customers.
-More complex accounts usually require phone calls, so it's vital to automate the bulk of simple past-due accounts to reach as many as possible in a short time-frame.
+It's recommended that you use a multi-channel contact approach that focuses on customers' preferred communication methods and use historical data to gain insights to see which form of communication is best responded to by your customers.
+More complex accounts usually require phone calls, so it's vital to automate the bulk of simple past-due accounts to reach as many as possible in a short time frame.
 By using email and SMS to reach your customers, the limited number of agents can handle the accounts requiring special attention that require human intervention.